Signing with Seahawks ‘a dream come true’ for former Marysville Pilchuck standout Jake Luton

 But Wednesday, Carroll said the team wants to let the two backups compete.

-“They have to compete to hold that spot and they have to be worthy of it,’’ Carroll said.
+“They have to compete to hold that spot, and they have to be worthy of it,’’ Carroll said.
 “We’re just taking a look at it that way.”

 Luton is 25, so Seattle might also view him as more of a long-term solution as a backup than Smith, who is 30 and has said he’d like to have an opportunity to play, something he knows he won’t get in Seattle since Wilson has not missed a start in his nine-year NFL career.